-The best smart bathroom scales to buy today
+Best bathroom scales to buy right now

-Tanita puts out three types of scale, and they're all in this list.
+Tanita puts out three types of scale, and they're all on this list.
 At the top end, they do expensive devices perhaps more suited to the deep pockets and thirst for knowledge of a research institution.
 At the bottom, very good body monitor scales that look absolutely horrible.
-Right in the middle sits this beauty, the Tanita 953, which will tell you everything from weight to BMI to visceral fat level and a slightly terrifying 'cardio age' estimate – try to stay the right side of that.
+Right in the middle sits this beauty, the Tanita 953, which will tell you everything from weight to BMI to visceral fat level and a slightly terrifying 'cardio age' estimate – try to stay on the right side of that.

 All the data is sent via Bluetooth to Tanita's own app which has improved a lot in recent times in terms of reliability.
 It feeds into Apple Health and Google Health, so you can track your body's fluctuations over time.
 The 4x AA batteries it takes seem to last forever, too.

 For the price, you get a lot of useful data, good ease of use and a quite attractive, accurate set of scales, but one reading that we think Tanita might consider doing away with is its 'physique rating'.
 If our experience is anything to go by – 'obese', if you please – its calculation is either based on the generally more slender build of people from Tanita's native Japan, or it's just plain wrong.